It all comes down to one square foot.

-And, as it turns out, we don’t have to wait until 2022 to see how tentative and fluid that date is.
-The Association of California Egg Farmers is now rapidly advancing legislation (AB 3021 Levine) that would push the date back to 2024.
+And, as it turns out, we don’t have to wait until 2022 to see how tentative that date is.
+The industry is already advancing legislation that would push the date back to 2024.

 Regardless of these ever-changing, never-arriving, deadlines – what each version of these measures share is this function: They would each immediately legalize battery cages throughout the state.
 And they would each allow the confinement of laying hens with as little as one square foot of floor space per bird.

-If either of these two rotten egg measures are enacted, hens would suffer a major reduction in floor space from what HSUS itself had always said Prop 2 required.
+If Proposition 12 is enacted, hens would suffer a major reduction in floor space from what HSUS itself had always said Prop 2 required.
 And, after openly ignoring Prop 2 voter intent for all these years — the egg industry would be rewarded with an ever-increasing number of years to keep tens of millions of California laying hens in battery cages.